Broker Check

 What is a PPM?

-Securitized properties provide investors with a Private Placement Memorandum (PPM)
+Securitized properties provide investors with a Private Placement Memorandum (PPM).

 Selling Securities

-Properly adhering to SEC and FINRA requirements, any epresentative selling a security should be properly registered to do so
+Registered Representatives are under the jurisdiction of FINRA and The SEC.
+Properly adhering to SEC and FINRA requirements, any representative selling a security should be properly registered to do so

 1031 Services We Provide

-- A nationally known real estate adviser to working for you
+• A nationally known real estate adviser to working for you

-- Net Income and Multi Family Properties
+• Net Income and Multi-Family Properties

-- Property diversification
+• Property diversification

-- Financial counseling
+• Financial counseling

-- Expert supervision of the exchange process
+• Expert supervision of the exchange process

-- Non-Recourse debt (available on some offerings)
+• Non-Recourse debt (available on some offerings)

-- Multiple properties within a single exchange
+• Multiple properties within a single exchange

-- A sophisticated Adviser with an extensive background in Real Estate
+• A sophisticated Adviser with an extensive background in Real Estate

-Real estate investment risks include: rent loss, area degradation, under-insured casualty loss, building obsolescence, area competition from new developments, loss of capital, loss liability and many other factors.
+Real estate investment risks include rent loss, area degradation, under-insured casualty loss, building obsolescence, area competition from new developments, loss of capital, loss liability, and many other factors.

 Investors should also consult their tax professional advisors and consider all risks before investing.
 Real estate investors may lose their investment.
 Diversification does not guarantee profits or guarantee protection against losses.
 Potential cash flows/returns/appreciation are not guaranteed and could be lower than anticipated.
 This is not to be interpreted as tax or legal advice.